valerio65xz/ms-365-mcp-server/src/generated/README.md

 This directory contains the generated TypeScript client for the Microsoft 365 API based on the OpenAPI specification.

+> **Important Note for NPM Package Users**:
+> The source file `client.ts` (approximately 1MB) is excluded from the npm package to reduce package size,
+> but the compiled JavaScript file `client.js` is included.
+This means the package is fully functional,
+> but you won't see the TypeScript source in the node_modules directory.

 ## The Evolution

 ### Initial Challenge

 Our initial approach used the full MS 365 OpenAPI specification file directly.
-This created two significant problems:
+This created several significant problems:

 - The spec file was a whopping 45MB in size
 - It had to be included in the npm package